 If you’re interested in a new car, be sure to mention that you are a new college graduate.
 Most auto manufacturers offer special incentives for college grads, including special financing rates, delayed first payment, and cash rebates (typically around $500).

-With your permission, potential employers may review your credit report when you apply for a job.
+- Employers: With your permission, potential employers may review your credit report when you apply for a job.
 Employers are looking to see that you are responsible about handling your financial obligations.
 They also are looking for any major negative records and any discrepancies.
-If an employer decides to take "adverse action" based on information in your credit report, the company must notify you first and provide you with a copy of your credit report.
+If an employer decides to take “adverse action” based on information in your credit report, the company must notify you first and provide you with a copy of your credit report.

-Landlords and rental agencies often pull a copy of your credit report as a part of their review process.
-They figure that if you're responsible with your credit then you'll be responsible in their apartment and in making your rent payments.
+- Landlords: Landlords and rental agencies often pull a copy of your credit report as a part of their review process.
+They figure that if you’re responsible with your credit then you’ll be responsible in their apartment and in making your rent payments.
 They also may check to see that the employer listed in a credit report matches the employer that you listed on your rental application.
 They are also looking for any major negative records.
 If you have credit problems, you could be turned down as tenant, be asked to make a higher deposit, or be asked to pay higher rent.

-Believe it or not, your credit could affect your light bill.
+- Utility Providers: Believe it or not, your credit could affect your light bill.
 With your permission, electricity, cable, and other utility companies may check your credit report when determining your rates.
 If you have credit problems, you may have to put down a deposit, add a co-signer, or pay higher rates for your utilities.